Raphs24/pdsnd_github/README.md

 ### Date created
 Bikeshare project created on 1 Dec 2021 and README.md created on 2 Jan 2022
+Documentation Github branch created on 3 Jan 2022

 ### Project Title
-US Bikeshare Data Analysis with Python
+US Bikeshare Data Analysis with Python and Github project

 ### Description
 Analysing data related to bike share system for three major cities in the US including Chicago, New York City and Washington by using Python coding